mlevans0/overleaf-server-docs/docs/configuration/templates-system.md

   - Server Pro
 ---

-With {{ versions['server-pro-short'] }}, you have the ability to create and publish your own templates, within your self-hosted environment, as well as being able to download a wide range of quality templates from the [Template Gallery](https://www.overleaf.com/latex/templates) on [overleaf.com](https://www.overleaf.com) and share the with your users.
+With {{ versions['server-pro-short'] }}, you have the ability to create and publish your own templates, within your self-hosted environment, as well as re-distribute downloaded templates from the [Template Gallery](https://www.overleaf.com/latex/templates) on [overleaf.com](https://www.overleaf.com).

 ## Setting up the templates user ##

 In {{ versions['server-pro-short'] }}, a single user is responsible for publishing the curated list of templates that are visible on your local template gallery `/templates`.

-Do do this, you'll need to set the environment variable `SHARELATEX_TEMPLATES_USER_ID` in `toolkit/config/variables.env` to the `ID` of the user who will be responsible for template management within your instance, for example:
+To do this, you'll need to set the environment variable `SHARELATEX_TEMPLATES_USER_ID` in `toolkit/config/variables.env` to the `ID` of the user who will be responsible for template management within your instance, for example:

 ```bash
 SHARELATEX_TEMPLATES_USER_ID=56a8865231faeb5f07d69959